-The cc driver automatically picks the correct compiler, linker, and library paths if you use the -32 or -64 switches on the command line.
+The cc driver automatically picks the correct compiler, linker, and library paths if you use the -32, -n32 or -64 switches on the command line.
 If you compile and link separately, you must use these switches on both the cc driver and ld command lines.
-If you link with libraries that are not included with the O/S or compiler, you must make sure that they are of the proper type.
-Remember, you can't link 32-bit applications with 64-bit .so's or 64-bit libraries and vice versa.
+If you link with libraries that are not included with IRIX or the compiler, you must make sure that they are of the proper type.
+Remember, you can't link 32-bit applications with N32 or 64-bit .so's.

-To create your own 64-bit or 32-bit libraries, you must supply the correct switch on the archiver command line.
+To create your own N32, 64-bit or 32-bit libraries, you must supply the correct switch on the archiver command line.